butcher73/zkbnb/README.md

 ## Outlook
 We believe that zk-Rollup Sooner or later L2 The best of the track — This is a very cheap and safe first-class L2 Expansion solutions.
-However, ZkBNB is application specific so far, this makes it difficult for developers to build custom dApp on that, we will introduce generic programability in the future...
+However, ZkBNB is application specific so far, this makes it difficult for developers to build custom dApp on that, we will introduce generic programability in the future..